 A life-size cardboard cut-out of the Spice Girls might not be something you would expect to find in a museum store…

-Lewis was Collections Assistant at the National Science and Media Museum until 2017.
-He is now an Assistant Curator at our sister museum, the Museum of Science and Industry in Manchester.
+Lewis is Curator of Television and Broadcast at the National Science and Media Museum.
+He was previously an Assistant Curator at our sister museum, the Museum of Science and Industry in Manchester, and Collections Assistant at this museum.

 As well as people and landscapes, stereo-images were also used to capture fantastic views of the Moon.